Dr. Charlotte Haney

 1. Help them get organized!
 (In APHuG, assingment deadlines are very predictable and should be on their agenda),

 2. Set your expectations appropriately (your 14/15 yr old is in a college course, if their grades are improving--even if they start off low--that is something to celebrate with them.
-They are developing the skills that will help them be successful at college).
+They are developing the skills that will help them be successful at college.
+Make sure they know that missing assignments are not acceptable).
 At Carnegie, we take academic integrity very seriously and after three offenses, students may be exited.
-Focus on helping your student develop organization and study skills rather than grades and you will see those grades improve!
+By helping your student develop organization and study skills rather focusing on grades, you can help avoid lapses in academic integrity and you will see those grades improve!

 3. Talk to them about the content, especially in Human Geo (we will be talking about things that you have lots of experience with--share your experiences and ideas with your student).